JacobGroover/Fireball/Multiplayer Game Client/Multiplayer Game Client/README.txt

 - Will need JRE to run the jar files, JDK 22.0.1 was used for the project: https://www.oracle.com/java/technologies/downloads/#jdk21-windows

 - The login screen will prompt for a username.
 That username is used to communicate game packets between clients during the game session.
+- For server setup: TCP Port for server is set to 6682.
+To host a dedicated server, port forwarding must be set up.
+Once the server is running, clients can enter the public IP address of the server machine and establish a TCP connection on port 6682.

 =============
 CONTROLS: